 Tip 6.
 Prepare a list of questions to test your candidates

-Once you’ve narrowed down a list of roofers, either from your real estate agent or your own online search, pick up the phone and fire away with questions.
+Once you’ve narrowed down a list of roofers, either from your real estate agent or your own online search, you’ll want to interview your candidates.

 Your objective is to find a roofer who can carry out an airtight, up-to-code renovation without taking up too much of your time.